-This criterion gives an indication of how well the project satisfies the guidelines and stipulations set out in the call for proposals.
+This criterion is used to assess the degree to which the project satisfies the guidelines and stipulations set out in the call for proposals.

 Overall assessment of the referee/panel

-The overall assessment of the referee/panel taking into account the criteria which the referee/panel has been asked to assess.
+This criterion indicates the overall view of the referee/panel, based on the specific criteria which they have been asked to assess.